gegorov/hexlet/README.md

 # hexlet
-# this repositriy is used to store my tasks from hexlet
+# this repository is used to store my tasks from hexlet